StepheeGee/wirefame-exercise/README.md

 What observations or questions do you have about what you’ve learned so far?
 Does this get any easier?
 Lol that's really rhetorical.
 I know it takes time and practice.
 But I definitely underestimated how technical this practice is.

 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 I thought this assignment would be quick.
 But it literally took me 6 hours.
 Those are the breaks.
-It's kind of embarassing.
+It's kind of embarrassing.
 But I had to read to understand a lot of material.
 I included those links in this readme.